Project Settings and Setup

 2. Add the main competitors you want to benchmark against.

-3. Create at least one monitor with a clear scope.
+3. Open Project Settings -> Segments and create at least one segment with a clear scope.

-4. Add prompts to that monitor from Answers.
+4. Add prompts to that segment from Answers.

 • A competitor should be added, paused, or removed

-• A monitor needs a different cadence, model set, geography, or language
+• A segment needs a different cadence, model set, geography, or language

-• You need another monitor for a different segment or campaign
+• You need another segment for a different market or campaign

 • Brand aliases or domains have changed